 Amtrak Routes and Trains

-If you’re considering taking Amtrak to the Wisconsin State Fair, you have a few options!
+If you’re considering taking Amtrak to the Wisconsin State Fair, you have several options.
 Three trains and one connecting bus route can take you to Brew City.

 - Departure: Offers a daily round trip.